 Jen: It becomes useful and I didn’t even think to have a big canopy or I didn’t think to have a strategy, whatever.
 People love that sort of stuff.
 You could use that in almost any market.
 Painting the inside of your house, “Here is some great ideas.
 What’s trending now?”, stuff like that.

 Ryan: You’re talking about finding an angle which is really important and one way is as you’re talking about creating texts that makes the post or the video sound enticing.
-Are there any other things that you can do to I guess increase the chance of your video being watched through, I guess maybe things like optimizing the thumbnail or description or any other tips that will increase the chance of your video being watched?
+Are there any other things that you can do to I guess increase the chance of your video being watched through, I guess maybe things like optimising the thumbnail or description or any other tips that will increase the chance of your video being watched?

 Jen: Yes.
 You want it to be short and social.
 You want to keep … Keep in mind the mindset that people are in when they’re on Facebook.
 They’re being bombarded with, “What happened last night in the Biggest Loser, and what’s their ex boyfriend doing and pictures of their friends, trip to Bali,” and all these other things and you’re competing with a whole lot of very appealing topics.